DevExpress/devextreme-documentation/concepts/05 Widgets/NumberBox/00 Overview.md

 ---

-If the entered value falls out of the range, the widget sets the value to the lower (if the value is less than the lower bound) or upper bound (if the value is greater than the upper bound).
+If the entered value falls out of the range, the UI component sets the value to the lower (if the value is less than the lower bound) or upper bound (if the value is greater than the upper bound).

 #####See Also#####
 #include common-link-configurewidget